Related master's degrees

 View an infographic showing employment statistics, salary ranges and locations of our recent MSIM graduates.

-Capstone is the culmination of the iSchool student experience.
+Capstone is the culmination of the iSchool student experience for MSIM Early-Career students.
 Students team with partners from the private, public and nonprofit sectors to solve a problem, showcasing the skills they've learned at the iSchool.
 Capstone is optional for Early-Career Accelerated and Mid-Career students.
 Learn about the process or view recent Capstone projects in our archive.

 Each year, the iSchool partners with the UW’s Study Abroad Office to offer Exploration Seminars short-term study abroad programs (3-4 weeks) led by UW faculty that take place during the gap period between the end of the UW summer quarter and beginning of the autumn quarter.
 Learn more about the programs.

 Connect with us

 Find out how to contact an advisor, schedule a visit or attend an upcoming information session.

 Have more questions about the admissions process or the MSIM program?
 Scan our FAQ.